RyogaLi/Trackature/README.md

 where the first parameter is the vcf file and the second parameter is file with VAF values generated at the previous step.

-Requires hg19 reference which can be downloaded from here: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/
+Requires hg19 reference which can be downloaded from here: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/ Using an `rsync` command to download all the hg19 reference files:
+`rsync -avzP rsync://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/ ./annotation/hg19/`